BTwumDonkor/final_group_project/README.md

 # Final Group Project

-Welcome to the final group project of the Data Analytics Bootcamp.
-This final project has been designed to showcase the skills learned in the bootcamp.
-Each team member has been assigned a role to complete for the project:
+The Data Analytics Bootcamp's final group project is a platform to exhibit your learned skills.
+The project has been specifically designed for this purpose.
+Every team member has been allocated a role to play for project completion.
+The final project is the culmination of the skills acquired in the Data Analytics Bootcamp.

-Group members and their respective roles are as follows:
+The team members and their designated roles are listed below:

-- Circle: Katrin Freitag
-- Square: Boakye Twum-Donkor
-- Triangle: Matthew Lao
-- X: Anand Bajaj
+* Katrin Freitag: Circle
+* Boakye Twum-Donkor: Square
+* Matthew Lao: Triangle
+* Anand Bajaj: X

 ## Topic

 ### Topic Selection
-As a group, we have decided to anlayze the importance of **customer reviews** for businesses.
-We decided to focus on this topic, seeing as positive reviews, can be a great way for word-of-mouth advertisement for businesses.
-They can be a deciding factor as to whether customers will visit a business.
-Furthermore, from the business perspective, business owners can also improve their business model and increase their customer base by looking at common words that are frequently mentioned in reviews.
-These frequent words, can additionally be a great source for directed advertisement on social media platforms and in search enginges.
+Our group has chosen to examine the significance of **customer reviews** for businesses.
+Our decision to focus on this topic is due to the fact that positive reviews can serve as a valuable form of word-of-mouth advertising for businesses.
+They can often be a determining factor in whether or not a customer chooses to visit a particular establishment.
+Moreover, from the perspective of business owners, analyzing commonly used words in reviews can help them improve their business model and expand their customer base.
+Such frequently used words can also be used for targeted advertising on social media platforms and search engines.

 ### Data Source
-To help analyze customer reviews, we are using the publically available [Yelp Dataset](https://www.yelp.com/dataset/), as it provides a large amount of information regarding American and Canadian businesses.
-It provides information regarding users, business reviews, star ratings, and rating counts.
-The relationship between each dataset has been visualized using and ERD model:
+To assist in the analysis of customer reviews, we have opted to utilize the publicly accessible [Yelp Dataset](https://www.yelp.com/dataset/).
+This particular dataset offers a vast amount of data pertaining to businesses in both the United States and Canada.
+It includes data on users, business reviews, star ratings, and rating counts.
+An ERD model has been used to depict the connections between each dataset.
 ![ERD](images/Yelp_ERD.png)

-Each business is categorized, making it easier to filter out the required data for our analysis.
-The dataset has been cleaned, organized and exported into csv files for analysis.
-Seeing as there are millions of reviews available, we have decided to focus on a subset of **Italian Restaurants in the State of California**:
+To facilitate the filtering of the required data for our analysis, each business has been classified into specific categories.
+The dataset has been methodically sorted, cleaned, and then exported into CSV files for further examination.
+Given the vast number of reviews available, we have opted to concentrate on a subset of data pertaining to **Italian restaurants in California**.

 - [Italian Restaurants in California](resources/yelp_business_dataset_italian_restaurant_clean.csv)
 - [Italian Restaurant Reviews](resources/yelp_reviews_Italian_Restaurant_cleanimport.csv)